DamonDeng/GenAICoreTech/README.md

 An interesting fact is that most of the content was written by the Claude3 language model running on AWS Bedrock.

+I still need sometime to modify the generated content.

 The [Chinese version](./README_cn.md) takes priority, so please refer to the Chinese README for more details.

 An English version is currently in the planning stages.